mambusskruj/mambusskruj.github.io/content/posts/pub-neovim-for-markdown.md

 - [image.nvim](https://github.com/3rd/image.nvim) for image rendering in Neovim buffer;
 - [img-clip.nvim](https://github.com/HakonHarnes/img-clip.nvim) for pasting images from clipboard.

 Everything was fine until I started to write long sentences and Neovim started to wrap my text.
 The image plugin (image.nvim) can't measure the rendered height of a buffer section.

-So if you have wrapped text, your placed images in the text start to look like this:
+So if you have wrapped lines, your images start to overlap with the text.
 ![Image rendering with wrapped text](/images/image-render-with-wrapped-text.png) [There's an issue on the plugin's GitHub page](https://github.com/3rd/image.nvim/issues/116), but it can't be fixed on the plugin side because of Neovim limitations.
-This was a dealbreaker for me, so I decided to drop the image rendering feature within the editor.
+It was a dealbreaker for me, and I decided to drop the image rendering feature.

 ## Viewing rendered document

 For this part, I've decided to go simple.
 I use popular Vim/Neovim plugin [markdown-preview](https://github.com/iamcco/markdown-preview.nvim) to convert Markdown into HTML and view the result in the browser with `:MarkdownPreview` command.
-My typical writing experience is based on a split fullscreen containing terminal+Neovim and browser tab with converted and rendered Markdown.
+My typical writing experience is a split fullscreen which contains terminal+Neovim and browser tab.

 ![Showcase-writing](/images/2024-03-10-10-56-45.png)

-Simple, yet powerful.

 ## A bit about performance

-By installing plugins we're increasing Neovim startup time.
-This is how big the overhead is for cold start opening Markdown file.
-Need to say startup time is a bit different in every measure, but I can say the increase is in the **200-300ms** range.
+By installing plugins, we're increasing Neovim startup time.
+Every markdown-related plugin, parser, or LSP I've installed loads only for Markdown filetype.
+We can achieve it with [Lazy plugin manager](https://github.com/folke/lazy.nvim) (option `ft = { "markdown" }`) and properly configured Treesitter and LSP.

+The difference between opening a Markdown file and opening Netrw is in the **200-300ms** range.
+Startup time is slightly different in every measure, so I can't tell you the exact difference.

 ```
 Command: nvim --startuptime